How To Build A Water Storage System For Long-Term Emergencies

 Stored Water Tastes Funny

-Because stored water “goes flat” (loses the oxygen within it), it almost always tastes strange.
+Stored water “goes flat” (loses the oxygen within it), and may taste strange.

 Don’t worry too much about this.

-Of course, if there’s a putrid, acrid, swampy smell to your water when you get it out of storage, and it tastes terrible, DON’T SWALLOW IT.
+Of course, if there’s a putrid, acrid, swampy smell to your water, and it tastes terrible, DON’T SWALLOW IT.

 It’s easy to overlook the obvious and get your priorities mixed up.